 - Business entertainment expenses

 Your expenses in certain categories must cross various thresholds in order to itemize.
 For example, your medical and dental expenses are only deductible to the extent they exceed 7.5 percent of your adjusted gross income (AGI) for tax years 2017 and 2018.
 After 2018, the threshold rises to 10 percent of AGI.
-Starting in 2018, non-reimbursed employee expenses are no longer deductible.
+Starting in 2018, miscellaneous and non-reimbursed employee expenses are no longer deductible.
 For tax years prior to 2018 these expenses must exceed 2 percent of your AGI before they become deductible.

 Bunching your deductions can maximize the value you get out of them, particularly in categories where you have to cross a minimum threshold.
 For example, if you have medical expenses every year that equal 5 percent of your AGI, you'll never get to itemize those deductions.
 If you can push any of those regular expenses into the following year, you'll have 7.5 percent of your AGI in expenses in one year, instead of 5 percent.
 In that scenario, 2.5 percent of those expenses may become deductible.